nveshaan/muscle-wave-classifier/README.md

 ## Overview

 Electromyography (EMG) measures electrical activity in muscles, enabling gesture recognition for human-computer interaction.
 This project uses EMG data to classify a user’s fist state (open or closed) with a neural network.
 The predictions control a remote-controlled car in real-time, showcasing the potential of assistive technology.
+Check out the project [website](https://nveshaan.github.io/projects/muscle-wave-classifier/)

 ## Data Acquisition